MajiKau/BLRE-Server-Info-Discord-Bot/README.md

 # BLRE-Server-Info-Discord-Bot
-Discord bot that shows the player count and current map in its status Only tested on Windows 10
+Discord bot that shows the player count and current map in its status.

+Only tested on Windows 10 and Python 3.8.

 Required Python modules:
 * discord https://discordpy.readthedocs.io/en/stable/intro.html#installing